-Kaplan defined creativity as "the result of whole-souled and organic reaction to life's values; and a reaction in which emotions, imagination, senses. intelligence and will are fully aroused" This view is mirrored in contemporary research in the field of affective neuroscience that suggests that the cognitive and affective processes of the brain are naturally co-dependent and integrated.
+Kaplan defined creativity as "the result of whole-souled and organic reaction to life's values; and a reaction in which senses, emotions, imagination, intelligence and will are fully aroused."
+This view is mirrored in contemporary research the field of affective in neuroscience that suggests that the cognitive and affective processes of the brain are naturally codependent and integrated.
 The ability to engage in "whole-souled" thinking about our values and surroundings is essential if we are to participate meaningfully in the ongoing process of creation itself.

+ongoing process of creation itself.
+If so, how?
 Through this type of deep, holistic engagement we can focus on becoming better humans and improving society each day...